bferguson3/pips/README.md

 Create an IPS file from two input files.
 (Currently does not RLE compress)<br>
 Produces "out.ips"

-## checksum.c / checksum.py
+## chksum.c

 Calculates 16-bit checksum by adding every byte (8 bits) in a file.
-(Super NES/Super Famicom checksum)
+(Does not accomodate for header yet)

+## fixrom.py

+Searches for a valid ROM header, calculates valid SNES/SFC checksum and patches it.